-It is now a well-established fact: having enough and good relationships with trusted persons is crucial for health and well-being; lacking a supporting network of relationships puts a similar toll on health and life expectancy as smoking or obesity.
-My research focuses on two facets of the association between close relationships and well-being:
+Having enough and good relationships with trusted persons is crucial for health and well-being; lacking a supporting network of relationships puts a similar toll on health and life expectancy as smoking or obesity.
+Relying on a variety of methods, my research focuses on two facets of the association between close relationships and well-being:

-• First, investigating affectionate behaviors (with a focus on touch) as a mechanism linking close relationships to well-being;
+- Investigating affectionate behaviors (with a focus on touch) as a mechanism linking close relationships to different facets of well-being;

-• Second, using the internet to provide empirically grounded support either for people that have lost such relationships or to promote such support.
+- Using the internet to provide empirically grounded support either for people that have lost such relationships or to promote personal and relational well-being.

 Find more details on the projects tab.

-I am a researcher in clinical psychology and relationship science and a psychotherapist.
+I am a researcher in clinical psychology and relationship science as well as a psychotherapist.
 I am working as a tenured Lecturer (Maître d’Enseignement et de Rercherche I) at the Institute of Psychology of the University of Lausanne, Switzerland.
 I am part of the CARLA (Cognitive and Affective Regulation Laboratory) and LIVES center (Strategic Interdisciplinary Research Centre on Life course and Vulnerability).

 Anik Debrot